lgmorand/training-aks-lab2/_entries/02-01 local.md

 {% endcollapsible %}

 Finally, load the app URL [http://localhost:9000](http://localhost:9000) in a browser and make sure you see a `Hello world` message.
+As you can see, the container runs a node app, exposes it on port 3000 but thanks to docker, you run it and expose the running container behind the port 9000.

 > **Resources**
 >